 To be a leper in the world of early Judaism was to have some sort of skin disease that excluded a person from community and in particular from public worship.
 There were very strict regulations regarding such lepers (see the first reading from Leviticus, dating from several centuries before the time of Jesus).
 Their condition required ritual cleansing by a priest and an offering that cost money.
+That seems horrifying from our perspective, and it was.

-In the Markan story, the man with leprosy approaches Jesus who is not one of the priests.
+In Mark's story, the man with leprosy approaches Jesus of Nazareth who is not one of the priests.
 This afflicted person thus cuts across the established procedures.
 Jesus is "moved with compassion", literally "moved in his gut, or in the depths of his being".
 In other words, Jesus empathises deeply with the suffering person.
 He has a physical reaction in the face of suffering.
 Some manuscripts have "moved with anger".
 A later scribe probably considered that expression too harsh as an emotion for Jesus and softened the text.

 Jesus speaks and acts.
 He declares that he wills the cure of the man.
-He actually reaches out and touches him, and then sends him back to tell the priests "as a proof to them".
-The verb used for "send back" spresupposes that the priests had already been approached without success.
-Jesus, the Galilean healer, succeeds in mediating the power of the God of Israel and so restores this outcast to life in the community.
-The widespread report of Jesus' healing activity incurs the anger of some of the authorities, as we shall see in the readings over the next two weeks.
+He actually reaches out and touches him: a bodily encounter brings healing.
+He then sends the man back to tell the priests "as a proof to them".
+The verb used for "send back" suggests that the priests had already been approached without success.
+Jesus, the Galilean healer, succeeds in mediating the power of the God of Israel and so restores this outcast to life in the community and the community itself to greater wholeness through this healing.
+The widespread report of Jesus' healing activity will incur the anger of some of the authorities.

 For our part, as followers of Jesus, we might reflect on the fact that sickness and disability are not only physical phenomena.
-They also affect people emotionally and socially.
+They also have social and emotional impacts on individuals and the communities to which they belong.
 Healing enables people to live again, to be with others, to do the things they want to do.
+It brings new life and integrity to community.
 Jesus demonstrates that the combination of a compassionate word and a healing touch can work wonders.
 That was true in the ancient world.
 It is equally true for us today.